The governing body exists to help St Mary’s RC Primary School, Richmond improve and provide the best possible education for its pupils.

 We aim to know and support the school, and to act as a critical friend.
 If you would like to contact any of the governors please contact the school who will pass on your message.

-The headteacher is always a member of the governing body, along with two members of staff – one representing the teaching staff and the other support staff.
+The headteacher is always a member of the governing body, along with one member of staff.

 The governing body also has two parent governors (who are elected by the parents).

 The remaining six governors are appointed by the Diocese of Middlesbrough, usually on the recommendation of our parish priest, Canon Michael.The governing body also has a clerk, who doesn’t vote but does keep the minutes of all governing body meetings.